-Provision for Appeals was introduced alongside the business rates retention scheme in April 2013.
-The provision is calculated through applying the change in past rateable values based on successful appeals and applying this to current outstanding appeals, as supplied by the Valuations Office Agency (VOA), and the council's share is within the tables disclosed.
-The VOA aim to resolve checks and challenges within a prescribed period of time and this has been used to determine the split between the short and long term element of the provision.
-There remains uncertainty in the total value of payments that may be required to be made as a result of the establishment of this provision.
+Provision for Appeals was introduced alongside the business rates retention scheme.
+The provision is calculated through applying the change in past rateable values based on successful appeals and applying this to current outstanding appeals, as supplied by the Valuations Office Agency, and the council's share is shown above and below.